 If you're coming up on that milestone 65th birthday, Medicare is probably on your mind.
 But what if you're planning to continue working?
 With more people staying in the workforce longer than ever, many choose to delay their Medicare enrollment.

-If your employer or your spouse's employer will continue to provide your health insurance - look at the cost and benefits of the employer-sponsored plan and compare them to the cost and benefits of enrolling in Medicare Part B. Specifically, you want to find out how much you would be paying for Medicare Part B compared to what you pay per month for the employer-sponsored insurance plan.
+If your employer or your spouse's employer will continue to provide your health insurance — look at the cost and benefits of the employer-sponsored plan and compare them to the cost and benefits of enrolling in Medicare Part B. Specifically, it's essential to find out how much you would be paying for Medicare Part B compared to what you pay per month for the employer-sponsored insurance plan.

 If you receive your Medicare card and you're still covered by insurance offered by your employer, make sure that your card only shows Part A. Part A has no premium if you or your spouse paid for this through payroll taxes during employment.
 If your Medicare card shows both Part A and Part B, follow the instructions that come with the card and send it back to obtain a card that only shows Part A.